Estimated reading time: 7 minutes

-Life can often bring financial stress to individuals, couples and families.
-Not having enough money is a known stressor.
-Make sure you’re getting your money’s worth in therapy or you can increase your stress because of the additional demands on your bank account.
-My colleague and fellow couple therapist Julia Flood LCSW has put together some powerful tips for those who have entered or are thinking of starting counselling.
+If not, you can increase your stress because of the additional demands on your bank account.
+Here are some good tips for those who have entered or are thinking of starting counselling.

 She says: “The way to have a successful and rewarding couples therapy experience involves you becoming an active partner in the process.
 This involves being willing to address hot button issues, setting and pursuing goals for yourself, and listening to your partner’s challenging viewpoints with an open attitude”.
 Following her wise advice will go a long way in assisting you to spend well in your therapy.